nearform/titus/packages/titus-infra-aws-mira/README.md

 Nf-TitusApp-Cicd.GitUserName = APKA5I....
 ```

-The value in `Nf-TitusApp-Cicd.RepositoryName` define the repository created for the deploy.
+The value in `Nf-TitusApp-Cicd.RepositoryName` defines the repository created for the deploy.

 In this case will be: